 - Hand sanitizer – Goes hand in hand with the toilet paper.

-- Camera quick draw – My f-Stop Loka has a pretty neat feature of being able attach a side holster called the Navin.
+- Camera quick draw – My f-Stop Loka has a pretty neat feature of being able attach a side holster called the Navin by f-Stop.
 This allowed me to pull my camera out for shot while hiking really easily.
+Today though, I’d probably just rely on the Peak Design Capture since I shoot Olympus mirrorless now.

 - Geigerrig hydration bladder – Water bottles are flat out a bad idea on the hike.
 Bladders like Geigerrig make it incredibly convenient to get that constant sip of water as you’re hiking to keep hydrated.
 My backpack has a special compartment for the bladder and all I had to do was run the tubing out of it.